-The current generation of Ford’s infotainment system – the MyFord and MyLincoln Touch platforms – already support this functionality through the Bluetooth Message Access Profile (MAP).
-MAP was designed for the specific purpose of streaming messages in automobiles, and supports SMS, MMS and emails.
+The current generation of Ford’s infotainment system – the MyFord and MyLincoln Touch platforms – already supports this functionality through the Bluetooth Message Access Profile (MAP).
+MAP was designed for the specific purpose of streaming messages in automobiles and supports SMS, MMS, and emails.

 Unfortunately, not many mobile phones on the market currently support MAP, and owners must have a compatible phone.
 A number of Research in Motion Blackberry models, a couple of Motorola phones running Google’s Android, and a single HTC Android phone are the only models sold right now that support MAP.
 It does not have the full functionality of Android Auto or Apple CarPlay.